CoenWarmer/kibana-review-tool/README.md

 Therefore, strictly reviewing from the Github UI means a reviewer does not have enough data to come to a good judgement.

-### Friction when reviewing in Kibana
+### Friction when reviewing Kibana PRs
 In addition to this, reviewing PRs at Kibana has friction.

 Reviewers tend to look at static code.
 Some reviewers go further and actually check out the branch and see how the feature behaves.

-I suspect that the reason for this is the amount of friction that a reviewer has to deal with in getting a Kibana PR ready to review.

-A reviewer needs to:
+A reviewer in Kibana needs to:
 - find the PR that she needs to review
 - switch to the branch
 - run yarn kbn bootstrap
 - start es + kibana
 - optionally load test data / fixtures
-- understand the code <-- only now do we start reviewing, the steps prior are just ceremony
+- understand the code <-- actual reviewing starts here
 - understand the intended behavior
 - judge the code in terms of coding standards
 - judge the code in context of the product